 Today Apple released iOS 10.3 and watchOS 3.2, new releases of the operating system which include the Apple File System.
-Apple's revealed (APFS) at last year's Worldwide Developers Conference (WWDC).
+Apple revealed (APFS) at last year's World Wide Developer Conference (WWDC).
 Unusually, Apple does not mention APFS in the list of features in iOS 10.3.

 Modernisation was the company's motivation for creating the new file system.
 APFS is optimized for use with Flash memory (SSD), which most of Apple's devices utilize today.
 Apple's old file system HFS+ was developed at a time when floppy disks was the primary storage media.
 HFS+ was less than optimum for handling the large file sizes which are possible today.